 With just the right measure of prayers and naivete, we set out on our adventure.
 We wanted to be far enough for lower housing costs, close enough to family, and entirely intentional in our daily life.
 Our car seemed to steer itself towards the naturally beautiful Kootenays.
 With no jobs or prospects, friends or connections, we moved our small family into a small home in the small mountain town of Rossland, BC.
 It’s so small that I had never heard of Rossland until I moved here.

 That first winter, we burned wood for heat, leaned into one another, bought not so much as a to-go coffee and grew pretty happy in our simplicity.
+While eventually, we got ourselves some electrical updates in the home (after a friend down in Texas had their rural house updated by saltle.com/electrician-texas-service-areas/webberville-electrical-services/ we couldn’t resist), it was a simple way to live to begin with.
 Community helped fill gaps that family left including emergency appointments and filling chairs for patio dinners.
 Eight years later we have eased into a comfortable pace, adding a furnace for heat, (some of us) hunting to fill the freezer, making our own sausages, and drinking great local coffee.
 I took advantage of my natural surroundings and turned my former photography hobby into a wedding and family photography business.
 My small business has grown alongside my children.
 But, unlike my children, the business grows more at my pace.

-Jim has found his stride, working full-time—and sometimes still too often—in project management.
+Jim has found his stride, working full-time-and sometimes still too often-in project management.
 To counter the longer shifts, he gets out in nature as much as possible.
 There have been upsets and career changes with financial repercussions (some good, some bad) and loneliness.
-Sometimes great loneliness.
-But if I had to do it all again, I would only have moved our family earlier.
-For again, we find ourselves with a charming old house, a little lawn but our travel trailer is in now in storage as there is nothing to escape.
+For us, having gone through financial hardships has made us appreciate the things we do have now.
+It is also important to remember that wherever you decide to live, there are always ways to make thing work out for the best.
+So whether it means downsizing, doing some DIY elements to the home or even getting in touch with electric companies in texas to reduce energy bill costs (we know the struggle), for example, you’ll soon find a place to call home soon enough and be happy about it.
+Now I look back at it all and wish I had moved the family out earlier, as we have found ourselves with a charming old house, a little lawn but our travel trailer is now in storage as there is nothing to escape.

 This is #1000families post number 152.
 Do you have a family story of your own to contribute to the 1,000 Families Project?
 Or do you know a family that might want to do so?
 Learn more about how the series got started and how to get involved here.
 You can find all of the #1000families posts here.